 - (b) The voting members of the commission will be appointed to serve in staggered two-year terms and shall maintain his or her principal physical residence in the corporate limits of San Marcos; for purposes of this subsection.
 A voting member must meet all of the following to meet the requirements for principal physical residence: - a.
 The person must use the residence address for voter registration and driver's license purposes; - b.
 The person must use the residence address as the person's home address on documents such as employment records, resumes, business cards, government forms and application forms; - c.
-The person must not claim a homestead exemption on any property other than the residence; - (c) A map depicting the location of each sector is incorporated by reference, will be maintained by the development services department and may be viewed at the office of the city clerk-or the development services department.
+The person must not claim a homestead exemption on any property other than the residence; - (c) A map depicting the location of each sector is incorporated by reference, will be maintained by the development services department and may be viewed at the office of the city clerk and on the City of San Marcos, Neighborhood Commission webpage or the development services department.